Kenya's Dairy Industry: A Comprehensive Overview

 Milk Production and Processing

-Kenya's milk production is on an upward trajectory, reaching an estimated 5.2 billion liters annually.
-The country's milk processing capacity stands at around 1.5 billion liters each year, highlighting the sector's growing importance in the national economy.
+Kenya produces an estimated 5.2 billion liters of milk annually, reflecting a robust upward trajectory in milk production.
+The country's processing capacity is around 1.5 billion liters each year, underscoring the sector's growing importance in the national economy.

 Dairy Cattle and Goats

-The country is home to approximately 3.4 million dairy cattle, which significantly contribute to its milk output.
-Additionally, there are about 1.8 million dairy goats, adding to the overall dairy production landscape.
+The nation is home to approximately 3.4 million dairy cattle, playing a crucial role in its milk output.
+Additionally, around 1.8 million dairy goats contribute to the overall dairy production landscape, enhancing the diversity of dairy sources.

 Cheese and Milk Powder Production

-Kenya produces roughly 25,000 metric tons of cheese annually.
-The production of milk powder and whey is estimated at 10,000 metric tons per year, catering to both domestic and export markets.
+Kenya produces approximately 25,000 metric tons of cheese annually.
+Meanwhile, milk powder and whey production is estimated at 10,000 metric tons per year, catering to both domestic and export markets.

 Key Dairy Enterprises

-Brookside Dairy Limited is one of the largest dairy processors in Kenya, offering a range of products including milk, cheese, and yogurt.
-New KCC (Kenya Cooperative Creameries) is another key player, known for products like fresh milk, UHT milk, and powdered milk.
-The Githunguri Dairy Farmers Cooperative, operating under the 'Fresha' brand, plays a significant role in the local dairy industry.
+Brookside Dairy Limited stands out as one of the largest dairy processors in Kenya, offering a range of products including milk, cheese, and yogurt.
+New KCC (Kenya Cooperative Creameries) is another significant player, known for products like fresh milk, UHT milk, and powdered milk.
+The Githunguri Dairy Farmers Cooperative, operating under the 'Fresha' brand, plays a vital role in the local dairy industry.
 Suiya Farm in Kiambu County is renowned for its quality dairy cattle breeding and milk production.

 Trade: Export and Import

 Kenya exports approximately $50 million worth of dairy products annually, primarily to neighboring East African countries.
-The country's import of dairy products stands at around $15 million per year, focusing on specialized dairy products not widely available locally.
+The country imports around $15 million in dairy products each year, focusing on specialized items not widely available locally.

 Significant Events and Developments

-A notable event for Kenya's dairy industry is the recent $35 million investment aimed at enhancing the sector.
+A notable event in Kenya's dairy industry is the recent $35 million investment aimed at enhancing the sector.
 This investment is expected to improve dairy farming practices, boost milk production, and strengthen food security.
-Additionally, Kenya's top beverage companies were celebrated for their contributions to the industry at the 5th Annual Kenya Beverage Excellence Awards (KBEA).
+Additionally, Kenya's top beverage companies were recognized for their contributions at the 5th Annual Kenya Beverage Excellence Awards (KBEA).
 Dodla Dairy’s non-Indian operations, particularly in Africa, continue to grow, though margins in Kenya are under pressure due to strategic pricing initiatives.

 The Kenya Development Corporation has allocated KSh 500 million to enhance MSME financing as part of a broader strategy to improve access to long-term credit for capital-intensive projects.
 Specifically, a KSh 500 million loan was provided to Githunguri Dairy Co-operative Society under a World Bank-backed initiative to aid farmers with equipment purchases and workforce expansion.